tomasoak/tomasoak/README.md

  <details>
   <summary><h3>About me</h3></summary>
-  <p> As a Data Analytics Engineer, I thrive on turning data into actionable insights and empowering data-driven decision-making.
-With a passion for learning and a hunger for new challenges, I have spent the past 6+ years using cutting-edge techniques to improve ESG performance across the global agricultural commodity supply chain sector.
-My impact can be seen in measurable improvements to sustainability metrics and operational efficiency.
+  <p> As a Data Analytics & Business Intelligence Engineer, I thrive on turning data into actionable insights and empowering business decision-making.

-My technical expertise includes programming, data enrichment, analysis, and visualization, with a focus on building efficient data pipelines and multi-dimensional data modeling.
-I've optimized SQL queries, implemented version control, and leveraged cloud technologies, delivering measurable results for teams across the globe.
-My fluency in spatial data modeling, analysis, and visualization has enabled me to produce visually compelling outputs, and my experience working on multi-million USD projects demonstrates my commitment to cross-functional team success.
-I also have experience communicating technical concepts to non-technical stakeholders.
+I worked for over 6.5 years using cutting-edge technologies to improve sustainability across the global agricultural commodity supply chain sector on international projects (Latin America, the US, and Europe).
+In 2 years, of these 6.5, I lived and worked in Stockholm (Sweden).
+These experiences, therefore, honed my skills in stakeholder engagement and translating business requirements into data pipelines, governance, visualizations, and reporting.

+With a passion for learning and a hunger for new challenges, I am shifting gears toward a fast-paced environment.
+This dynamic environment revolves around equipping decision-makers with accessible information on fundraising, marketing, digital CRMs, and customer behavior.
+By leveraging this expertise, I will unleash my capabilities in bringing robust, efficient, integrated data models and products to life to unravel intricate business puzzles.

+Moreover, my technical expertise includes programming, data ETL/ELT, management, analysis, and visualization, focusing on building efficient data pipelines and reports.
+I have extensive experience optimizing SQL queries, modeling multi-dimensional data, and using code versioning control.
+Besides, I speak English fluently (108/120 TOEFL, valid until Feb 2025) and have a great domain of Spanish.

-My tech stack includes Python, SQL, AWS, GCP, PostgreSQL, Git/Github, Docker, dbt, Airflow, Prefect, Terraform, and Metabase, as well as GIS technologies such as Google Earth Engine, PostGIS, QGIS, GDAL, and ArcGIS.
+My tech stack includes Python, SQL, AWS, Google Cloud Platform, dbt, Airflow, Tableau, Looker Studio, Metabase, Git/Github, Docker, and Terraform.
+Moreover, I have extensive experience with GIS and Remote Sensing technologies such as PostGIS, Google Earth Engine, GDAL, GeoPandas, QGIS, and ArcGIS.

+Explore my portfolio at https://tomasoak.github.io

    </p>
 </details>